Medical Malpractice Attorneys in Louisville, KY

 - Disfigurement and/or scarring

-A third type, punitive damages, are awarded only if a doctor is grossly negligent or acts with willful or wanton misconduct.
-This means that the doctor’s actions were so obviously negligent that they acted with disregard for the patient’s safety or that they purposefully acted is such a manner that causing harm to the patient was foreseeable and expected..
+A third type, punitive damages, is awarded only if a doctor is grossly negligent or acts with willful or wanton misconduct.
+This means that the doctor’s actions were so obviously negligent that they acted with disregard for the patient’s safety or that they purposefully acted so that causing harm to the patient was foreseeable and expected..